 My P.S.
-(Personal Shopper/Princely Spouse) stopped by my office the other day after he made his rounds of his favorite stores.
-He was excited to show me what he’d found for me.
-A new container!
-I would have just laughed but this was a great idea that I hadn’t thought to look for.
-When I take a container of yogurt to work I also take a small container of granola to add to the yogurt.
-But as the container of yogurt is full to begin with it’s difficult to just dump my granola in and mix.
+(Personal Shopper/hubby) stopped by my office the other day after he made his rounds of his favorite stores.
+He was excited to show me a new container he’d found for me.
+This was a great idea!
+I take a container of yogurt and some granola to work.
+The container of yogurt is full to begin with so I can’t just dump in my granola.

 The container my P.S. found would condense it all down to one for transporting AND eating!
 What a super idea!
 The container is in three pieces plus a 2-part plastic spoon that snaps under the insert.
 I keep a spoon at work so probably won’t bother with that plastic one.
 But it is cute!
 And in pink, my favorite color!
 I have no excuse not to have a healthy lunch at work; it fits into my big purse very nicely.
 (We’ll talk big purses another time!)
-You could find the Sistema Klip It container here.
+I totally recommend buying the Sistema Klip It container.
 I would look for it on sale; the original price is a bit much for a plastic container.
 My P.S. paid under $4.

 Monday was a busy day.
 Not only had I made my yearly batch of Jambalaya for our Mardi Gras meal on Tuesday, I made curried chicken and dumplings for supper for my P.S. and myself.
 I found the recipe on The Chew, one of my guilty pleasure cooking shows.
 I get so many great recipes from that show and adore the chefs.
 Carla Hall is my favorite, she’s so fun and wacky you can’t help but be charmed.
 And this curried dish just happens to be Carla’s.